 Item Quantity Weight (%)

 Chapter Quizzes 12 25

-In-Class Notes and Presentation Peer Reviews 13 25
+In-Class Notes 10 25

 Case Study Analysis 20

 OSU IT Project 20

 Self-Introduction PowerPoint 5

 Group Participation 3

 Group Progress Reports 12 2

-^{}Class Notes includes all in-class work for Tuesday sessions and two Peer Reviews for group presentations.

-There are 15 total grade items for Class Notes, but the two lowest grades are dropped.

-Note: Chapters 12-13 are combined into one day and therefore count as a single set of Class Notes.
+\Class Notes denotes the work that is done during class on Tuesday.
+Students may do this work out of class in conjunction with watching the recorded video from class.
+There are 12 total grade items for Class Notes, but the two lowest grades are dropped.
+Chapters 12-13 are combined into one day and therefore count as a single set of Class Notes.